 Duke Energy implemented a Ground Water Protection program in 2007.
 This initiative was developed to ensure timely and effective management of situations involving inadvertent releases of licensed material to ground water.
-As part of this program, Catawba has forty-six ground water monitoring wells in place.
-These wells are currently sampled quarterly (with the exception of the five LMW wells which are sampled semi-annually).
-All samples are being analyzed for tritium and gamma emitters.
-No gamma activity (other than naturally occurring radionuclides) was identified in any of the well samples during 2009.
+As part of this program, Catawba Nuclear Station monitored forty-six wells in 2010.

+Wells are currently sampled quarterly or semi-annually.
+Ground water samples are regularly analyzed for tritium and gamma emitters, select wells being analyzed for difficult to detect radionuclides.
+No gamma or difficult to detect radionuclides (other than naturally occurring radionuclides) were identified in well samples during 2010.
+Results from sampling during 2010 confirmed existing knowledge of tritium concentrations in site ground water (shown in the table below).